greg-js/arch-wiki-md-repo/wiki/_content/english/Acer C720 Chromebook.md

 Enable antenna diversity with the option `bt_ant_diversity=1` to improve the signal quality and boost performance.
 However, keep in mind that [this disables the bluetooth interface](https://wireless.wiki.kernel.org/en/users/drivers/ath9k/antennadiversity) and, as such, bluetooth coexistence must not be loaded at the same time.

+### Enabling the light sensor

+Intersil ISL29018 is the light sensor in the C720, as default its module is disabled on build time so in order to use the sensor the kernel should be recompiled with `CONFIG_SENSORS_ISL29018` enabled.

+## Suspend

 ### Fix wakeup from suspend on lid close

 When the lid of the C720 is closed, the top of the screen presses against the touchpad, instantly waking the computer from suspend.
 To disable wakeup by touchpad, create the following file: